harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Bheeshma Parva** - A family run gang and the eldest need to set things right.
 * **Salute** - A cop on a leave trying to set things right for an old case.
 * **Minnal Murali** - A village Super Hero and a village super villan.
+* **The 12th man** - A group of friends visit a home stay for vacation and a murder happens among them.
 * **John Luther** - An inspector with an injury to his ears need to solve the case with his limited hearing capability.

 ## Marathi